checkcheckzz/coding-questions/README.md

 ---
 Most problems come from IT company interview.
 Some solutions are NOT my original work, but I don't know who wrote them.
+Some problems are difficult, and the special topics include some advanced ones.

 Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml).